Narcolepsy and Overwhelming Daytime Sleep

 Yes, just ring, and the nurse will come and assist you.

-Is the sleep study necessary for diagnosis?
+Is a sleep study necessary for diagnosis?

 Yes, it is a very well established method of analysing sleep conditions, and some disorders and conditions would not be diabnosed without a sleep study.